vijeshbhute/Heart_Disease_Statistics_and_ML/README.md

-# Heart_Disease_Statistics_and_ML
+# PROJECT TITLE
-Data exploration and statistics as well as predicting presence of heart disease on a dataset from India.

-# Data exploration, analysis and prediction of presence/absence of heart disease in patients
+Data exploration, analysis and prediction of presence/absence of heart disease in patients

 ## NON-TECHNICAL SUMMARY
 Heart disease is a leading cause of death worldwide.
 There are various tests which are used to diagnose heart disease (e.g., electrocardiogram (ECG)) which can give several measurements.
 This data can be used to predict with certain accuracy whether someone has heart disease or not.
 The prediction accuracy can be increased by incorporating more details such as gender, questionnaires, etc. This project aims to develop a prediction model which is also interpretable so that the predictions can be explained easily by clinicians.

 ## DATA